quozd/awesome-dotnet/README.md

 * [numl](https://github.com/sethjuarez/numl) - Designed to include the most popular supervised and unsupervised learning algorithms while minimizing the friction involved with creating the predictive models.
 * [R Provider](http://bluemountaincapital.github.io/FSharpRProvider/) - Type provider that exposes R packages and functions in a type-safe way to F# callers
 * [F# Data](http://fsharp.github.io/FSharp.Data/) - F# type providers for accessing XML, JSON, CSV and HTML files (based on sample documents) and for accessing WorldBank data
+* [Spreads](https://github.com/Spreads/Spreads/) - Series and Panels for Real-time and Exploratory Analysis of Data Streams.
+Spreads library is optimized for performance and memory usage.
+It is several times faster than other open source projects.

 ## Markdown Processors
 * [MarkdownSharp](https://code.google.com/archive/p/markdownsharp) - Open source C# implementation of Markdown processor, as featured on Stack Overflow.